Called to Mission, Not Marriage

 Francis Kuntenga, a Malawian mission worker serving with SIM among the Yao people in Mozambique, chose celibacy after a heartbreak.
 Today, he sees his decision as a strategic calling for gospel work.
 Despite cultural pressure and personal struggles, including loneliness and suspicion from his community, singleness has helped him to serve in places too risky for those with families, such as the DRC and northern Nigeria.

-I am a Malawian missionary, and for the past 7 years I have served with SIM among the Yao people in Mozambique.
+I am a Malawian mission worker, and for the past 7 years I have served with SIM among the Yao people in Mozambique.
 My work includes trauma healing, evangelism, agriculture, discipleship, and property maintenance.
 Most days I run our Foundations for Farming ministry, visit people in the afternoons and help lead weekly church services.

 I sensed God’s call to missions as a teenager while pastoring my youth church.
 After attending a missions conference, something stirred within me.
 Six months later, I made the decision to pursue full-time cross-cultural ministry.